 - 1. Release the back screw bolt (Figure 6-2, Item O), and open the transmitter back cover (Figure 6-2, Item N).
 The chamber is now exposed. - 2.
 Remove the protective plug mounted on the transmitter conduit/cable entry inlet and pull the wires through the transmitter inlet (Figure 6-4, Item D).
 Use a 3⁄4-in. - 14 NPT or M25x1.5 explosion-proof conduit connection/cable gland to assemble the cable/explosion-proof conduit to the receiver. - 3.
 Connect the wires to the required terminals (Figure 6-4, Item B) according to the wiring diagram.
-See Terminal wiring, and Figure A-4 in Wiring configurations. - 4.
+See Terminal wiring, and Figure B-4 in Wiring configurations. - 4.
 Connect the grounding wire to the ground screw located on the exterior of the receiver (Figure 6-4, Item C).
-The transmitter must be well grounded to earth ground. - 5.
-Place and secure the transmitter unit's back cover by screwing on the cover and securing the back screw bolt.
+The transmitter must be well grounded to earth ground.